ILIAS-eLearning/ILIAS/docs/development/headlines.md

 If it is a visually-whole section is not a control then it MUST have a heading to act as a label.
 * There MUST be exactly one single h1 level per page.
 This is not necessarily the first element.
 * Nesting SHOULD not have holes in it like h3 following h1 or h5 following h3 .
-* The Breadcrumb does no longer bearing a h2 and thus h2 is freed up for use.
+* The Breadcrumb no longer bears an h2 and thus h2 is freed up for use.
 * Same UI-Elements MUST have the same headline level throughout ILIAS.

 ## Headlines for specific UI-Elements